-Provided expert technical redistricting support as one half of the Expert Master’s Team.
+Provided expert technical redistricting support as one half of the Expert Master’s Team for the remedial plan (Meek v.
+Metropolitan Dade County).
 Developed over 50 commissioner district plans for the county as well as the final adopted plan for the county.

 - NAACP Legal Defense and Educational Fund (LDEF), New York, NY (1993)

-Via Norfolk State University, provided expert technical support for the Shaw v.
-Reno Supreme Court Voting Rights case.
-Analyzed and compared compactness ratios for congressional districts throughout the U.S. The results were compared to the 12th congressional district of North Carolina.
+Provided expert technical support for the Shaw v.
+Reno Supreme Court case (via Norfolk State University).
+Analyzed and compared various compactness ratios for congressional districts throughout the U.S. The results were compared to the 12th congressional district of North Carolina.
 Also, developed several alternative congressional district plans.